jxnl/blog/docs/writing/posts/consulting-dear-future.md

 As an AI consultant, I've built a personal brand, grown an audience, and mastered marketing and distribution - all while confidently selling my expertise.
 I've made friends with VCs, hosted dinners for industry leaders, and built a network that spans the tech world.

 The best part?
-I've got $500K sitting in my business account.
+I've got $500K sitting in my business account, deployed 100k in angel investments and have paid my friends 100s of 1000s of dollars to work together and on projects we love.
 If I ever decide to start a company, raise money, or build a product, I've already developed all the skills I need - plus the cash to get started.

 ## What Made The Difference?